New: Supaflow Claude Plugin -- let Claude create, edit, and monitor your data pipelines. Try the plugin

 All connectors included

-No per-connector fees.
 Every connector is available on every plan.
+Pricing does not increase with connector count.

 Pay for compute, not rows